Thank you for your interest in AdoptLink, and for allowing me to describe the role I would serve in your quest to adopt.

 is engaged solely in the profession of consulting and coordinating your

-adoption networking efforts concerning your desire to locate a child to
+adoption networking efforts concerning your desire to adopt a child.
+Therefore,

-attorney, and/or a licensed adoption agency, in your state, and/or the
+a licensed adoption agency, in your state, and/or the state where the expectant

-state where the birthparents reside in order to assure that you will be
+parents or birthparents reside in order to assure that you will be able to

-able to legally adopt the child PAPs locate.
-It is not the
+legally adopt the child PAPs locate.
+It is not the responsibility of AdoptLink

-of AdoptLink to advise PAPs in the laws or procedures of adoption in
+to advise PAPs in the laws or procedures of adoption in your state, nor

-state, nor any other state, nor to engage in the unlicensed practice of
+any other state, nor to engage in the unlicensed practice of law in the

 California ~ Pacific Time